xybor/xyplatform/xylog/README.md

 The basic structs defined by the module, together with their functions, are listed below.
 1. Loggers expose the interface that application code directly uses.
-2. Handlers send the log records (created by loggers) to the appropriate destination.
+2. Handlers convert log records (created by loggers) to log messages, then send them to the Emitter.
+3. Emitters write log messages to appropriate destination.
-3. Filters provide a finer grained facility for determining which log records to output.
+4. Filters provide a finer grained facility for determining which log records to output.
-4. Formatters specify the layout of log records in the final output.
+5. Formatters specify the layout of log records in the final output.

 Visit [pkg.go.dev](https://pkg.go.dev/github.com/xybor/xyplatform/xylog) for
 more details.